ianre/ScheduleSimOldStyle/README.md

 If you have any questions about the project, email me or read the README

-The project consists of 2 html
+The project consists of 2 html files

     homepage.html    -    The video, the gif of the library and the instructions index.html       -    Everything else, ie. course selection and the schedule itself

 I don't know yet what scheduleLayout does.
 Probably just formatting for the schedule

-There is also 1 js file (all in javascript)
+There is also 1 js file (all in javascript):

     indexScripts.js  -    As the name might imply, all the scripts that generate the schedule are here Without the class info at the bottom, the scripts occupy about 500 lines of code